 In nine years of getting hurt while traveling, this was my first visit to a hospital while abroad.
 And I have to say, I now know what real health care looks like.
 Here’s a hint: we don’t have it in the U.S. I walked into a hospital with no insurance, was seen within 20 minutes, had a lengthy consultation with a real doctor, had lab work and x-rays done on site with results handed to me in 30 minutes, and I was out the door in under two hours with the cure (some pills) in hand.

 One bag of harsh pills and good ol’ doxycycline later, along with lots of probiotics, and I’m back to eating like a normal human being.

 Update: Yes, these blog posts are a little rushed.
 I’m boarding a plane from Bangkok to Barcelona in a few hours.
-The mission at hand: cross off running with the bulls in Pamplona from my adventure list!
+The mission at hand: cross off running with the bulls in Pamplona, Spain, from my adventure list!